About

 Welcome!

 My research interests include state-building, democracy and autocratization, and historical institutional development, with a regional focus on Latin America.
-Additionally, I have conducted work on health politics and policy.
-My ongoing book project delves into the state formation process in Colombia and Mexico to explain the origins of territorial variations in various dimensions of state capacity.
-The book is an extension of my doctoral dissertation, which received the 2018 William Anderson Award to the best dissertation in the general field of federalism or intergovernmental relations, state, and local politics, from the American Political Science Association (APSA).
+I have also conducted research on health politics and policy.
+My ongoing book project (Partisan Leviathan: Uneven State-Building in Colombia and Mexico) examines how partisan antagonism shapes state-building by producing uneven state development across territory and governance functions.
+The book builds on my doctoral dissertation, which received the 2018 William Anderson Award to the best dissertation in the general field of federalism or intergovernmental relations, state, and local politics, from the American Political Science Association (APSA).

 Per capita municipal tax revenues, 1945